PlasmaControl/FreeMHD/README.md

 ```
 foamSystemCheck
 ```
-→ should say System check: PASS
+→ should say "System check: PASS"

-4. Can continue to OpenFOAM installation
+4. Can continue to OpenFOAM installation.

 Run this under OpenFoam-v2206 directory (where the foam function takes you)
 ```
 Run ./Allwmake -s -l